zlatozar/c_lang_project/Docs/C_code_style.md

 }
 ```

-- Extensively use `assert` to outline the function contract
+- Extensively use `assert` to outline the function contract.
+See also project `assert.h`
 - When defining function's parameters order is this: structure(changed by side-effects),
   then additional params
 - If function has *output* parameters they should be at the end and suffixed with `_`